It’s ok for you not to know what to do or say

 You are welcome in my therapy room with all your thoughts and feelings.
-Whether you are a man or a woman, you can cry, be angry, afraid, not know what to say and so on.
-No matter how embarrassing or senseless your thoughts or experiences appear, you can talk about anything.
+Whether you are male or female or however you define yourself, you can cry, be angry, afraid, not know what to say and so on.
+No matter how embarrassing or senseless your thoughts or experiences may appear to you, you can talk about anything and will find, in me, a therapist who respects your unique personal experience.
 And if you can’t find the words, that is also ok.
 You can be quiet.
 You don’t always have to know what to say next.
-The point at which words run out is usually the point at which something new emerges and that helps us move a step forward.
+The point at which words run out is often the point at which something new emerges and that helps us move a step forward.